sebimo/LegalSum/README.md

 ## Paper
 This is the code used for the [Summarization of German Court Rulings](https://aclanthology.org/2021.nllp-1.19.pdf) paper.

-The dataset will be made available shortly.
+The dataset is available via this [Dropbox link](https://www.dropbox.com/s/23mrviv5396rdl0/LegalSum.zip?dl=0).

 # LegalSum
 Codebase for the summarization of German court rulings.
 This includes: